edangx100/Recipe-Meal-Planner-A2A-MCP/README.md

 ```
 /home/ed/kaggle/recipe/
-├── recipe_meal_planner_a2a.py     # Main CLI entry point with A2A
+├── recipe_meal_planner.py          # Main CLI entry point with A2A
 ├── recipes.py                      # Recipe database
 ├── recipe_mcp_server.py            # MCP server for recipe database
 ├── utils.py                        # Environment variables & session management
 ├── __init__.py                     # Package initialization
 ├── agents/
-│   ├── orchestrator_a2a.py        # Orchestrator with A2A communication
+│   ├── orchestrator_agent.py      # Orchestrator with A2A communication
-│   ├── langgraph_agent_mcp.py     # LangGraph state machine with MCP
+│   ├── langgraph_helper.py        # LangGraph state machine with MCP
-│   └── adk_agent.py               # Code execution agent
+│   ├── code_savy_agent.py         # Code execution agent
+│   └── recipe_planner_a2a_agent.py # Recipe planner ADK wrapper
 ├── recipe_planner_a2a_agent.py    # LangGraph wrapper for A2A
 ├── recipe_planner_a2a_server.py   # A2A server exposing Recipe Planner
 ├── start_a2a_web.sh               # Launch script for A2A web interface